saltyorg/docs/docs/reference/guides/other.md

 ## Application Data

-You may be able to import the data from your various applications, depending on the versions of the applications that generated it.
+You may be able to import the data from your various applications, depending on the versions of the applications that generated it and perhaps the specific containers.

 You will need to address paths, most likely.
+There are a variety of ways to do this.

 Saltbox stores application data in the `/opt` directory.